That’s Not a Red Card

 We have all seen the stories – “athlete appeals suspension.”
 But how do sports disputes work once the action moves off the pitch?
 This webinar will introduce you to the fascinating world of sports arbitration.
 It will provide an expert introduction about what sports arbitration is and how it works.
 It will then tackle how sports arbitration is done in the context of one of the largest international sporting events - the football World Cup.
 The webinar is a unique opportunity to learn about who gets heard, how decisions are made.
 It is a must see for disputes lawyers young and old as well as for all self-respecting sports fans.

 Registration is complimentary as a service to our International community.
-Details for connecting to the recording will be sent shortly after you register.
-Please allow 1 business day to process your registration.
+Details for connecting to the webinar will be sent shortly before the event.

 Squire Patton Boggs